ptrkbln/ptrkbln/README.md

 <br>

 ### About Me
-- 👨‍💻 Learning Web Development
+- 👨‍💻 Junior Web Developer
 - 𝚿  Educational background in Psychology
-- 💼 Work experience in Tech-recruitment
+- 💼 Previous experience in Tech-recruitment
 - 📍 Berlin-based
 - 🗣 Fluent in 🇬🇧 🇩🇪 🇸🇮